 Bread with olive oil

-Mix all the ingredients together, pour the dip into a family-sized dish, place the warmed bread into a basket, and you’re ready to go!
+Mix all the ingredients together, pour the dip into a family-sized bowl, place the warmed bread into a basket, and you’re ready to go!

 Pizza and pasta

-We all know what a stromboli and a calzone is, but if you’re stuck on what to bring to a potluck, perhaps one of the most-eaten and best Italian kitchen recipes is the classic pizza.
+We all know what a stromboli and a calzone is, but if you’re stuck on what to bring to a potluck, perhaps one of the most consumed and best Italian kitchen recipes is the classic pizza.
 Plus, it’s so easy to make!
 Fresh tomatoes, mozzarella and Parmesan cheese, basil, and oregano are the key ingredients to a classic Margherita pizza.
 If you want, add a few ingredients of your own choosing to personalize it.
 Likewise, there are many quick & easy Italian pasta dishes.
 Spaghetti with Italian meatballs and marinara sauce, baked lasagna with Italian sausage, pepperoni pasta salad with Italian dressing, and beef ravioli are a few options.

 How to Make Your Best Italian Recipes as Authentic as Possible

-You’ve got your ingredients and real Italian recipes, but what makes an authentic Italian experience?
-Well, when it comes to the Italian culture, we need to look beyond the food itself.
+You’ve got your ingredients and real Italian recipes, but what makes a warm and authentic Italian experience?
+Well, when it comes to the Italian inspired culture, we need to look beyond the food itself.
 In fact, when it comes to all foreign cuisines, it is important to take into account the culture of that country so that you can get the most out of your cooking experience.
 Italians love to plan a multi-course meal, with even adding antipasto, which is a term that literally means “before the meal,” where either hot or cold items will be served, such as ham, sliced sausage, a marinated veggie, or bruschetta.

 In regards to Italian dining, go full out.
-Invite all your family over and make it a family event that will be sure to be talked about years down the line.
+Invite all your family over and make it a family party that will be sure to be talked about years down the line.
 Italian culture is all about large families coming together to dine and enjoy each others’ company.
 It’s a great opportunity to reconnect with family you seldom see, or to simply spend more time with the family you do see.
 While making easy Italian dishes for potluck, here are some extra tips for you, when you are ready to make potluck dishes authentic, the Italian way:

 Italian food has more to offer than a mere change of dinner choices.
 By immersing yourself into a culture that is family-oriented and merry, you’ll find that the energy of such a lifestyle impacts your own family experience.
 So, invite all your family over, pop the cork off that bottle of wine, and fully indulge in all that the Italian culture has to offer.